QEIIMC Campus - Stakeholder Consultations

 Agreement for Lease / Lease

 Some projects may require an Agreement for Lease / Lease.
-Legal requirements should be discussed at the earliest opportunity with the QEIIMC Trust.
+Legal requirements should be discussed at the earliest opportunity with the Trust.

 Contractor Parking